EPFL-bADAboum/website/_includes/question1.md

-So, do you think that if your favorite movie gets an oscar, it will get to the top ratings ?
+So, do you think that if your favorite movie gets an Oscar, it will get to the top ratings ?
 Well, let's find out !
-But before going deep into the analysis, let's start simple, let's see how the ratings are distributed between oscar winners and nominees.
+But before going deep into the analysis, let's start simple, let's see how the ratings are distributed between Oscar winners and nominees.

 <div class="plot-container">
   {% include question1/boxplot.html %}
 </div>

-Interesting, we see that the winners seems to have a higher ratings.
+Interesting, we see that the winners seems to have higher ratings.

 <div class="quote-container">
     <div class="quote-bubble">